JGJP/ydkjs-notes/up & going/ch1-IntoProgramming.md

 ### Variables

-variable holds a specific type of value: *static typing*, or *type enforcement*
+when variables hold a specific type of value: *static typing*, or *type enforcement*
 -> prevents unintended conversions

-variable can hold any type of value: *weak typing*, or *dynamic typing*
+when variables can hold any type of value: *weak typing*, or *dynamic typing*
 -> program flexibility
 -> used by Javascript